11 techniques to evaluate and adapt your time usage

 Stage 2: Track.
 Compare your audit data against your stated intentions.
 Tracking for productivity means measuring the gap between how you planned to spend your time and how you actually spent it.
 Look for the three to five biggest gaps, not every minor deviation.

 Stage 3: Test.
 Choose one gap and design a single, small experiment to close it.
 If your audit shows that you lose 45 minutes daily to unplanned email checks, your experiment might be batching email to two fixed windows.
+A project manager might test moving all Slack notifications to a 30-minute afternoon window; a freelancer writer might test starting client work before opening any inbox.
+The experiment is small and specific enough that you can actually tell whether it helped.
 Run it for one to two weeks before measuring.

 Technique 9: Experiment evaluation and iteration